Martins-O/StreamPay-Mantle/README.md

 Open [http://localhost:3000](http://localhost:3000) and:
 1. Connect your wallet (MetaMask, browser extension, or WalletConnect)
 2. Switch to Mantle testnet
-3. Mint mock USDT using the deployed token contract
+3. Mint the configured stream token (mock USDT) using the deployed contract
 4. Create your first stream!

 ## 📋 Features